Managing & Caring for Pachyonychia Congenita

-As the hyperkeratosis may occur as a reaction to trauma (stress or pressure), some patients have found ways to lesson the trauma to feet and hands through special shoes, socks, gloves, insoles or orthotics, canes, crutches, etc.
+As the hyperkeratosis, or thickened skin, may occur as a reaction to trauma (stress or pressure), some patients have found ways to lesson impact to feet and hands through special shoes, socks, gloves, insoles or orthotics, canes, crutches, wheelchairs, etc.

 A PHYSICIAN WHO CARES